 - It will ensure there are no unfair or malpractices taking place in the company.

-Hence, such ethical practices prioritize the needs of consumers, ensures transparency, and diversity in the workplace, respects consumer information, reduces conflict of interest, endorses teamwork and builds corporation.
+Hence, such ethical practices prioritize the needs of consumers, ensure transparency, and diversity in the workplace, respects consumer information, reduce conflict of interest, endorse teamwork and build corporation.

 Components of Business Ethics

 When it comes to business or corporate ethics, there is a wide range of components that need to be thoroughly understood and practiced in order to turn a business profitable.
 Glance through the following points to understand each of them better: